devonnaidoo/web-host-service/README.md

 ### Usage

-To start the application the following command in the root directory:
+To start the application run the following command in the root directory:

 `node app`